kidomine/phil/README.md

 > B * RTT
 Hit return if you got it right, "n" if you got it wrong.

+You can edit a card that you are currently testing by entering "e" when you see the answer and usually hit return or "n".
 </pre>

 ### Show available types